-- To change the RAMP selection, press the UP or DOWN arrow button until the desired ramp mode number is visible in the numerical display. - 4.
-Press SET to lock in the ramp setting, the multifunction display will switch to the TARGET SPEED setting function.
+- 3. To change the RAMP setting, press the UP/DOWN arrow button until the desired ramp number is visible in the numerical display. - 4.
+Press SET to lock in the ramp setting; the multifunction display will change to the TARGET SPEED setting function.

-SECOND SETTING AVAILABLE - TARGET SPEED
+SECOND SETTING AVAILABLE - TARGET SPEED 1.
+TARGET SPEED setting

-- 1. TARGET SPEED setting - Press the UP or DOWN arrow button to increase or decrease the target speed. - Press set to lock in the target speed, the display will switch to the following scrolling message SKI MODE -PRESS\SET\TO START OR MODE TO EXIT.
+- 5. Press the UP/DOWN arrow button to increase or decrease the target speed. - 6.
+Press SET to lock in the target speed; the display will switch to the following scrolling message.